johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

   * [MongoDB is covered by NetNinja here](https://www.youtube.com/watch?v=9OPP_1eAENg&list=PL4cUxeGkcC9jpvoYriLI0bY8DOgWZfi6u)
   * [NetNinja covers NodeJS with REST API here](https://www.youtube.com/watch?v=BRdcRFvuqsE&list=PL4cUxeGkcC9jBcybHMTIia56aV21o2cZ8)

+### Lets Make a Signed Transaction Bundle

+#### Install NodeJS on your airgapped machine and your online machine as well.
+* You are probably wondering, how am I supposed to install software on an airgapped machine that does not connect to the Internet?
+* Well your airgapped machine is not airgapped until you say it's airgapped so for right now it's ok to connect to the Internet.
+* When all the software is installed and you are ready to sign transactions, then you simply pull the plug on the Internet and never connnect to it again.
+* Then you will create new seeds and new addresses from behind the airgap and use these instead of the experimental ones you are playing with now.
+* If you are using a PrivateKeyVault or a raspberry pi 2 then NodeJS installation instructions are [here](https://github.com/johnshearing/PrivateKeyVault#install-nodejs-and-npm).
+* Othewise download NodeJS for your system [here](https://nodejs.org/en/download/).

 #### Install iota.js
 * [Check out the documentation - found here](https://github.com/iotaledger/iota.js/blob/next/api_reference.md)
 * [The iota.js library and install instructions are found here](https://github.com/iotaledger/iota.js).